 Nor were any simple tests that could facilitate a diagnosis of meningitis performed (e.g. Kernig’s Sign, where the inability to extend the patient’s knees beyond 135 degrees without causing pain constitutes a positive test).
 The family were told that Oliver was well enough to go home.

 By 6.30 pm that evening Oliver’s rash was getting worse.
 Georgie took her son back to the GP practice who immediately gave Oliver an injection of antibiotics and called for an ambulance.
 Since they were told it would be at least 45 minutes before an ambulance arrived, Georgie and her husband Bryan decided not to wait and drove Oliver straight to hospital, arriving at James Paget’s at around 8pm.

 Tragically, despite the best efforts of the medical staff at the hospital, Oliver passed away in the early hours of 24 October 2017.

-Oliver’s death was reported to the coroner who recorded a conclusion of ‘natural cases’.
+Oliver’s death was reported to the coroner who recorded a conclusion of ‘natural causes’.

-The family then turned to Access Legal Solicitors, who specialise in clinical negligence for help in getting the full facts about why their son, in their view, died needlessly.
+The family then turned to Access Legal Solicitors, specialists in clinical negligence for help in getting the full facts about why their son, in their view, died needlessly.